-Any breed of dog can be perfectly fine to have in a household with a child or multiple children, because it really comes down to the dog's temperament, personality, and history.
-It's also always a good idea to prepare children for dealing with a dog (whether it's a puppy or adult), and to get a qualified trainer to do some training with the whole family once you get a dog.
+Any breed of dog can be perfectly fine to have in a household with a child or multiple children because it really comes down to the dog's temperament, personality, and history.
+It's also always a good idea to prepare children for dealing with a dog (whether it's a puppy or an adult).
+Consider hiring a qualified trainer to do some training with the whole family once you get a dog.
 This will make the entire experience easier on everyone, including the new dog!

-According to a 2001 report by the CDC (one of the most recent reports on non-fatal dog bites by the CDC), approximately 154, 625, or 42% of, dog bites occurred among children under 14 years of age that year, with the rate "significantly higher" for boys than for girls.
+According to a 2001 report by the CDC (one of the most recent reports on non-fatal dog bites by the CDC), approximately 154, 625, or 42 percent of dog bites occurred among children under 14 years of age that year, with the rate "significantly higher" for boys than for girls.

 Dog personality traits

 Studies have shown that there are five key dog personality types: "...Playfulness, Chase-proneness, Curiosity/Fearlessness, Sociability and Aggressiveness, and one higher-order, broader dimension, interpreted as a shyness–boldness continuum."

 Fear is the most common cause of aggression, according to the American Kennel Club.
 Sometimes people fail to realize that their behavior is frightening to a dog.
 If a dog feels trapped in a given situation, they may attack in an attempt to protect themself.
 You might not see it coming, because you're not familiar with the signs.
 In some cases, the sign is body language that may not be immediately obvious to a person.
 For this and other reasons, it's a good idea to become acquainted with your dog's body language.